 This course examines the management of health services organizations (HSOs) and health systems from management functions, concepts, and principles to managerial roles, skills, and competencies within the context of HSOs and health systems and their external environment.
 A comprehensive model of managing in HSOs and health systems and the increasingly important role of technology are studied.
 The second half of this course emphasizes how health managers solve problems, make decisions, and conduct strategic planning.
 The roles played by quality and productivity in establishing and maintaining a competitive position and how managers seek to manage the complex human relationships that exist within HSOs and health systems as well as other agencies and external stakeholders will be studied.

 The field of ethics in healthcare is interdisciplinary in character.
 While it remains anchored in philosophy, medical ethics intertwines the issues of politics, economic policy, sociology, and the law.
 Medicine is a fruitful area for philosophical exploration and application of basic theories that help to analyze practical problems and concrete moral dilemmas.
 The course addresses issues such as informed consent and whether patients have a “right to die.”
 The course covers the distribution of health services and the allocation of scarce resources.
 Students will become familiar with the complex issues and various possible responses.

-The first half of the course examines the development of financial statements including the underlying concepts and measurement theories.
-It emphasizes the analysis and use of these statements to make decisions.
+Examines the development of financial statements, including the underlying concepts and measurement theories.
+Emphasizes the analysis and use of these statements to make decisions.
 The second half emphasizes issues in financial reporting, valuation, and income measurement.
-It includes inventories, plant and equipment, bonds, present value, and stockholders' equity.
+Topics include inventories, plant and equipment, bonds, present value, and stockholders’ equity.